Java Development Topics:

-Java Virtual Machines (JVMs) can be a crucial component for a software platform, and even become a platform in itself.
-But you need to choose which JVM language to run on top of the JVM.
-Scala and Groovy are two popular choices.
+The Java platform is highly robust because the Java Virtual Machine (JVM) supports much more than just the core Java language.
+Application developers need to choose which of the JVM languages to run on the virtual machine.
+Scala, Groovy, Grails, and Jruby are all popular choices.
 Scala is an object oriented language designed to be highly scalable.
 Groovy is similar to the standard Java language with several additional features.
 The Grails framework leverages Groovy under a "coding by convention" paradigm.
+Learn about all of these Java languages and more in this topic section.

 -